yellow flowers in my vase

 undervalued

-I always knew that life would kill me, I just never fought it would take so long
+I always knew that life would kill me, I just never thought it would take so long

 Can I say something?
 How much rejection is there to swallow?